 How can I reduce the chance of my child getting RSV infection?

-Take steps to make your child at less risk of catching RSV.
+Take steps to make sure your child is at less risk of catching RSV.

 Breastfeeding – Breastfeeding your baby protects them from getting RSV infection by boosting their infection-fighting (immune) system.
 Breastfeeding beyond 4 months of age offers the best protection.